 A simpler, more pleasant and more productive life.
 Slack reflects its values in the visual style of it’s their career page.

 Go here for Slack’s career page.

 Well, there you have it, 15 of the best career pages out there to use as an example.
 The main thing to take away from this article though is to always keep in mind what you’re target candidates are and what your company culture is.
-Based on – among other things – these elements you can start to create a career page that reflects your organization.
+Based on – among other things – these elements, you can start to create a career page that reflects your organization.
 Can’t wait to get started?
 Read our blogpost with 24 easy-to-implement tips to optimize your own career page.